Ukrainian: Certified translation & interpreting

 In 1918, Ukrainian became the official language in the Ukrainian People’s Republic and later in the Ukrainian Soviet Republic as well.
 Since Russian was the dominating language in the Ukraine during the Soviet Regime, there are still many Russian influences in the Ukrainian language.
 Since Ukraine became independent in 1991, Ukrainian is the only official language within the country.
 Yet, Russian still plays a significant role as many Russians live in the Ukraine territory and Russian is the mother tongue of many Ukrainians.
 This is one of the reasons why language is often also a political topic in the Ukraine.

 Grammar of the Ukrainian language

-The Ukranian language uses the Cyrillic alphabet and its grammar has many similarities to the other Slavic languages.
-Ukranian also has only three tenses (past, present and future) but unlike German, it differs between the completed and uncompleted aspect.
-Although German and Ukranian have multiple cases, there are only four in German while Ukrainian comprises seven.
+The Ukrainian language uses the Cyrillic alphabet and its grammar has many similarities to the other Slavic languages.
+Ukrainian also has only three tenses (past, present and future) but unlike German, it differs between the completed and uncompleted aspect.
+Although German and Ukrainian have multiple cases, there are only four in German while Ukrainian comprises seven.
 And in contrast to German, the Ukrainian language does not have any articles.
 Both languages, however, know two numbers and three genera.